ivoka9/Interests/README.md

 to post or join an existing event and meet with new people, and have fun.

-Login page
+Login page:

 ![](public/wireframe/login.jpg)

-Create page
+Create page:

 ![](public/wireframe/create.jpg)

-All the posts
+All the posts :

 ![](public/wireframe/interests.jpg)

-Adding and removing interests
+Adding and removing interests:

 ![](public/wireframe/interests.jpg)

-Database connections
+Database connections:

 ![](public/wireframe/database.png)

 the app can be updated by adding comments to each post that will allow users to communicate.